 With each Bull Shark dive you contribute to the conservation of those sharks, as Pro Dive International donates US$5 of your diving fee to the local non-profit organization Saving Our Sharks, and actively supports their projects.

 Ask us about SHARKSCHOOL – December 2-9, 2023 – a seminar with Dr. Erich Ritter’s team from the University of Zurich.

 Every year during the winter months (Dec – Mar) when the water temperature drops a little, between 2 to 10 of those solitary hunters can be usually seen in the area of Playa del Carmen.
 We give you the chance to enjoy this thrilled and fantastic experience by taking a closer look at these incredible creatures.
 We are proud to take part in an educational program to teach about them during this sensational trip but also inform our divers and disperse consciousness.

 Diving with the bull sharks must be done in a controlled and safe way.
 For this reason we do only send Pro Dive International’s most experienced instructors, and require the following from our divers for maximum safety and fun:

 Kick up your adrenalin by diving with Bull Sharks!

-Pro Dive International cooperates with the local Saving Our Sharks project.
+Pro Dive International cooperates with the local non-profit organization Saving Our Sharks.
 Thanks to the continuous scientific work, 20 individual bull sharks could be identified, meanwhile.
-Some have been named, whereas other ones can still be adopted.
+Some have been named, whereas others can still be adopted.

 As one of the very few dive operators in this region, Pro Dive refrains from benefiting from any sensationalism and money-making at the expense of those animals.
 Read our statement.
 While our experienced dive guides will do their best for your personal bull shark encounter, please note that there is no guarantee to see them, as the ocean is their home and they could be near other reefs and out of sight during your dive.